Compare the best notice savings accounts UK 2024

 • Not a great way to save if you need easy access to your savings in a short space of time.

 Notice accounts are not to be sniffed at, and there are some competitive rates available.
 Given the changes we’ve seen in the Bank of England base rate over the last few years, a notice account could be a sensible option if you don’t want to lock your money away for too long, but you also want more interest than you’ll get with an easy-access account.
-Just make sure you’ve got between three and six-months of your regular income saved in an easy-access account you can get your hands on, if you need to.”
+Just make sure you’ve got between 3 and 6 months of your regular income saved in an easy-access account you can get your hands on, if you need to.”

 Rebecca Goodman, financial journalist